BoukayouaLoubna/Ml_Project/README.md

 ## Data Exploration:background analysis

 ### data vesualisation:
--vesualisation the relation between feature avarage rating and  other features -This comprehensive analysis will contributeinsights to refine our recommendation system.
+- Visualization: exploring the relationship between average rating and other features
+- This comprehensive analysis will contribute insights to refine our recommendation system.

 ## Data Preparation:

-creating a categorical feature (avrage_parts) encoding categorical variables as binary vectors concatenate of data frames
+- Creating a categorical feature (average_parts)
+- Encoding categorical variables as binary vectors
+- Concatenating data frames

 ## Modelling